t-trent/task-management-tool/README.md

 # Task Manager

-A modern full-stack task management tool built with Next.js, TypeScript, and Tailwind CSS on the frontend and Node.js with Express & PostgreSQL on the backend.
-This project demonstrates a complete development lifecycle including containerization with Docker, automated testing and CI/CD with GitHub Actions, and deployment to AWS Elastic Beanstalk.
+A simple full-stack task management tool run locally built with Next.js, TypeScript, and Tailwind CSS on the frontend and Node.js with PostgreSQL on the backend.

 ## Table of Contents